bertbaron/dockercourse/README.md

 1. Our app needs Python to be installed.

-   * Use ```apk``` to install the package ```python``` (see the Alpine documentation on Docker hub for an example)
+   * Use ```apk``` to install the package ```python``` (see the Alpine documentation on Docker hub under Usage for an example)

    At this stage you should get an error like: